The WealthPlan LLC

 What is a Will?
 A will is a legal document that sets forth how your assets pass upon your death.
 The will appoints a fiduciary, known as the Executor, whose role is to submit the Will to the Surrogate’s Court and prove that the will is valid.
 Once the court appoints the named Executor, the Executor has the power to marshal the assets of the estate.

 Marshaling the assets refers to gathering and inventorying all the assets of the decedent, and liquidating personal property, real property, and stocks into one account in the name of the estate.
 The Executor also must pay estate administration expenses and estate taxes, if any, and distribute the assets in accordance with the terms of the will.
-It is very important to talk to a professional when establishing an estate plan so that your assets can be transferred to your desired beneficiaries in the most protective manner.
+It is very important to talk to a professional when establishing an estate plan to transfer your assets to your desired beneficiaries in the most protective manner.

 Why create a will?
 A will is very beneficial in many situations.
 For example: